process-analytics/bpmn-visualization-js/docs/development/bpmn-support-how-to.md

 </svg>
 ```

-Running the `Svg2Js` CLI, this will produce something like
+Running the `Svg2Js` CLI, this will produce something like:
 ```typescript
 // shape: path-blue
 // width: 70